BigIronDestroyer/Calc.Co/README.md

 * exponents (**)
 * modulo (%)

-The current itteration does not follow PEMDAS, it only has support for left to right calculation.
+The current iteration does not follow PEMDAS; it only supports left-to-right calculations.
 Future support for PEMDAS is planned.

 <br>
 <br>